-A moist, dense, and rich homemade gluten-free spice cake that is filled with comforting fall spices.
-It’s quick and easy to make and doesn’t require a mixer, just follow my step-by-step guide.
+A moist homemade gluten-free spice cake that is filled with comforting spices and the rich flavor of molasses.
+This easy cake recipe doesn’t require a mixer, just follow my step-by-step guide.

 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!

 This post may include affiliate links.
 Please read my disclosure policy.